Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/05/process-kata-questions-and-answers.md

 In a word; no.

 To simulate the real world issues we are likely to face we would be predicting the unpredictable.
 The kata is not the only opportunity to reflect and tune; the process will be changed frequently if real life breaks it or finds it wanting.
 A kata is just practice – an opportunity to become proficient when there is no consequence to failure.
-It would have been reckless to start our process on real work without having spent some time practising it.&lt;
+It would have been reckless to start our process on real work without having spent some time practising it.

 The process kata is a limited test of the process.
 The process itself should include a method for reflecting on the process and adjusting it to improve it.